Helen Curry 1929 - 2020 - Obituary

-Helen S. Curry was born on November 29, 1929, in Dover, DE, the daughter of Mary and Chester Short.
+Helen S. Curry was born on November 29, 1929, in Dover, Del., the daughter of Mary and Chester Short.
 She passed away peacefully on September 2, 2020.

 Helen worked as a waitress for the Dover Teahouse from 1945-1946, and later worked 20 years of concessions between Dover Downs and Harrington Raceway, where she retired.
 She met her loving husband James Paul Curry Jr, of 52 years while working at the Dover Teahouse and they later had two children.
 Together they lived in Dover where they raised their children.

 Helen was a loving wife, mother, grandmother and great-grandmother.
-She loved her husband, 2 children, grandchildren and great-grandchildren dearly.
+She loved her husband, two children, grandchildren and great-grandchildren dearly.

-Helen is survived by their 2 children, son Wayne and wife Karen Curry, daughter Debbie and husband Mike Buckli, her 4 grandchildren, Jeromy and wife Jennifer Curry, David and wife Heather Adams, Michelle and husband Derrick Hoiland, Autumn and husband Blake Carty, 2 step-grandchildren Richie Casson, Kathy and husband Phil Hall; 8 great-grandchildren, 5 step great-grandchildren, 2 brothers Donald Short, Lee Short and 1 sister Mary Carter.
+Helen is survived by their two children, son Wayne and wife Karen Curry; daughter, Debbie and husband Mike Buckli; her four grandchildren, Jeromy and wife Jennifer Curry, David and wife Heather Adams, Michelle and husband Derrick Hoiland, Autumn and husband Blake Carty; two step-grandchildren, Richie Casson, Kathy and husband Phil Hall; eight great-grandchildren, five step great-grandchildren; two brothers, Donald Short, Lee Short; and one sister, Mary Carter.

 In lieu of flowers, donations can be sent to Delaware Hospice.